Background Image Alternative Text: Martianna Cameron, vet med tech student with dog in exam room at vet school.

 When the results are aggregated by college, 4 of the colleges/units reported all degree programs require either an internship or a capstone course.
 The remaining colleges/units have varying levels of degree programs that require either an internship or a capstone course as is shown in the table below.

-Unit Degree Programs Offered Degree Programs Requiring Internsip or Capstone Program Percentage
+Unit Degree Programs Offered Degree Programs Requiring Internship or Capstone Program Percentage

 Academic Affairs 2 1 50.0%